rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 of a type-1 sectioning node, can never declare a subsection to that presequent type-1 section.

-That is, because the presequent section will be closed (due to its parent container) before the subsequent sectioning node can even be entered.
+That is because the presequent section will be closed (due to its parent container) before the subsequent sectioning node can even be entered.
 Consequently, both sections can not share any content nodes.
 And, because of that, the definition of the terms "inner section" and "subsection" do